An EWPD SMEFT likelihood for the LHC -- and how to improve it with measurements of W and Z boson properties: Introduction

 The Standard Model Effective Field Theory (SMEFT~\cite{Buchmuller:1985jz,Grzadkowski:2010es}, see e.g.\ Ref.~\cite{Brivio:2017vri} for a comprehensive review) systematically parametrizes these potential deviations.
 It provides predictions for experimental observables in terms of an expansion in $E/\Lambda$ and $v/\Lambda$, where $E$ is the typical energy exchanged in the process, $v$ the Higgs field's vacuum expectation value, and $\Lambda$ the scale of BSM physics.
 This is achieved by extending the SM Lagrangian by a series of operators ${\mathcal{O}_i^{(d)}}$ that consist of gauge invariant combinations of SM fields with an energy dimension $d$ greater than four:

 These operator are multiplied by dimensionless Wilson coefficients $c_i^{(d)}$, which are, along with $\Lambda$, the unknown parameters of the theory and reflect the strength of BSM interactions.
 At dimension-five there is only one type of operator, which violates lepton number conservation.
-The leading effects on collider physics observables are described by dimension-six operators, while the effect of operators of higher order are supressed by increasing powers of $1/\Lambda$.
+The leading effects on collider physics observables are described by dimension-six operators, while the effect of operators of higher order are suppressed by increasing powers of $1/\Lambda$.

 The measurement of electroweak precision observables (EWPOs), i.e., the $Z$ pole observables precisely measured at LEP and SLD~\cite{ALEPH:2005ab} as well as measurements of the $W$ boson mass and partial widths, provide important constraints in the SMEFT.
 The high precision of measurements translates into stringent limits on Wilson coefficients.
 Since EWPO measurements involve relatively low energy scales $E$ (compared to high-mass searches at the LHC), higher-order corrections in $E/\Lambda$ to the observables are small.
 This makes the leading terms of the SMEFT expansion a good approximation of many BSM models.
-The inclusion of these tight and fairly model-independent constraints in any global SMEFT interpretations is thus crucial.
+The inclusion of these tight and fairly model-independent constraints in any global SMEFT interpretation is thus crucial.

-At the LHC, it is possible to further electroweak precision data (EWPD), for example by precisely measuring the effective leptonic weak mixing angle \st or through the measurement of $W$ boson properties, such as its mass, width, and branching fractions.
+At the LHC, it is possible to extend and refine electroweak precision data (EWPD), for example by precisely measuring the effective leptonic weak mixing angle \st or through the measurement of $W$ boson properties, such as its mass, width, and branching fractions.
 In addition to advancing our knowledge of precision observables, the LHC allows for measurements of electroweak processes at high energies and studies of processes involving top quarks or Higgs bosons, potentially revealing anomalies that cannot be detected with EWPD alone.
-Understanding the existing constraints provided by precision data is crucial for appreciating the role of LHC measurements in constraining or discovering BSM physics within the SMEFT framework.
+A thorough understanding of the constraints already imposed by precision data is essential for evaluating the impact of LHC measurements in constraining or discovering BSM physics within the SMEFT framework.
 It sharpens the focus of LHC data analysis on effects not already excluded by previous experiments.